ThunderKey/python-tool-competition-2024/README.md

 ### Installation

-This tool requires Python 3.11 and [poetry](https://python-poetry.org/).
+This tool requires Python 3.11 (**Note:** the tool will not work with any other version, including the newer versions) and [poetry](https://python-poetry.org/).

 `pip install git+ssh://git@github.com/ThunderKey/python-tool-competition-2024.git`
 (until made public)

 ### Creating a New Test Generator Project

-Run `python-tool-competition-2024 init` and follow the instructions on screen.
+Run `python-tool-competition-2024 init` and follow the instructions on the screen.
+During the setup process, you need to provide the following information:
+- Human-readable name of the test generator (mandatory)
+- Directory in which the project will be created (by default: the current directory)
+- Your full name (mandatory)
+- Your email address (mandatory)
+- Information required to create `pyproject.toml`:
+  - Project's version (by default 0.1.0)
+  - Author (by default, it will use the information that is provided in the prior steps)
+  - Licence (optional)
+  - Compatible Python versions for your generator (ToDo: any restriction for the version?)
+  - Project's main dependencies (can be defined during the setup or afterward)
+  - Project's development dependencies (can be defined during the setup or afterward)

 This will create a [poetry](https://python-poetry.org/) project with all required files.